Therapy: Where, When & How Much?

 Video Therapy Frequently Asked Questions

-Video therapy is a convenient and affordable way for individuals and couples to access psychological help without the need to travel to appointments.
-You can access video therapy through your computer, tablet or smart phone at home or any other PRIVATE location where you have good, stable Internet access.
+'Cyber' therapy delivered using video conferencing software is a convenient and affordable way for individuals and couples to access psychological help without the need to travel to appointments.
+You can access cyber/video therapy through your computer, tablet or smart phone at home or any other PRIVATE location where you have good, stable Internet access.

 How does Video therapy work?

 The aims of video therapy are to provide you with a psychological consultation and interventions in the same way as attending a person to person appointment.

 I have an account with 'Zoom' and 'Skype', you will be able interact with me (therapist) in much the same way as you would when you attend for a therapy appointment in a consulting room.

 Instead of arriving for an appointment, with Zoom I simply provide you with a web link so that you can join me on a video conference, or with Skype I can either provide you with my Skype address so that you can call me and we can start the video consultation.